 You might get stuck with a sink wash sooner or later, which is why everything should (hopefully) be high-performance and versatile, wicking sweat and drying quickly, which cools you in summer, and warms you in winter.
 Try not to bring separate clothes for hiking, lounging, and clubbing.
 Just get clothes that look good and feel good.
 They should be suitable for any social situation.
 It’s a tall order, but it can be done.

 Shirts: No cotton.
 It soaks up sweat and stays wet all day.
-Get polyester or merino wool t-shirts, both of which wick sweat and dry quickly.
+Get polyester or merino wool t-shirts (read more about why merino is everyone’s favorite here), both of which wick sweat and dry quickly.
 Polyester should have an odor-control treatment if you plan on making any friends.
 Though I won’t judge you, it’s nice to have a fancy shirt for special occasions.
 I’d skip warmer thermal underwear.
 You can only wear them in winter, and you’ll probably bring t-shirts anyway, which dry faster after a sink wash.
 Leave the insulation to the outer layers, which you don’t need to wash as often.

 Underwear: Let me tell you, “performance underwear” feels just as good as it sounds.
 Spoil yourself.
-Again, make sure it’s quick-drying, lightweight, odor-resistant, and comfy (here’s my favorite, and it’s only $13).
+Again, make sure it’s quick-drying, lightweight, odor-resistant, and comfy (take a look at a list of favorites here).
 In winter, long underwear works wonders.
 You’ll only need a single pair if you wear regular underwear underneath, so you won’t have to wash the heavier one as often.

 Pants and shorts: Travel pants, ideally, should be lightweight, wrinkle-free, water-resistant, quick-drying, and look completely normal, despite having a few hidden pockets for hiding valuables.
 There are literally only a few that actually do this (which is ridiculous), but you can find a list of good travel pants here.
-For cooler weather, soft shell pants are great, though they’re not likely to have security pockets.
 Try to find pants that don’t look too silly, so you won’t have to bring extra pants for fancy fun times.
 If your pants fit, you can skip the belt, and for guys, quick-dry shorts double as swimwear.
 You can cut some corners here, as cotton pants won’t hold you back so much if you have an umbrella, don’t mind washing rarely, or have laundry facilities.
 Given the rarity of truly travel-worthy jeans, don’t feel bad bringing regular jeans.